Your True Self: Illuminated

 Intentional Authenticity combines two powerful elements: being true to oneself (authenticity) and making deliberate choices to elevate that truth to its highest potential (intentionality).

 It’s the practice of identifying what feels genuinely “you” and then consciously refining and enhancing it through purposeful decisions.
-It’s different from mere authenticity because it adds the layer of conscious cultivation – it’s not just about being yourself, but about being your best self through deliberate choice.
+It’s different from mere authenticity because it adds the layer of conscious cultivation—it’s not just about being yourself, but about being your best self through deliberate choice.
 It’s also distinct from pure intentionality because every choice is anchored in what feels genuinely true to who you are.

-This approach is at the heart of my own creative process and informs how I work behind the camera.
+This approach is at the heart of my creative process and informs how I work behind the camera.
 I believe it can also enhance your experience in front of the camera, leading to photographs that feel both authentic and true to you.

-At its Core, Intentional Authenticity Involves:
+At Its Core, Intentional Authenticity Involves:

 Through my journey of understanding how I experience the world and creating systems to navigate my life and work, I’ve gathered a collection of tools that I believe are essential for anyone finding their way in life.
 These tools aren’t mine—I’ve simply done the work to collect and organize them—and I want to share them with anyone embarking on their own journey.
 They hold deep meaning for me, and I hope they inspire and support you in your path forward.